wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Wazuh can be configured to alert when a USB storage device is connected.

-In this example we configure Windows agents to monitor the `USBSTOR` registry entry by adding the following to the group's `agent.conf` configuration file:
+In this example, we configure Windows agents to monitor the `USBSTOR` registry entry by adding the following command to the group's `agent.conf` configuration file.

 .. code-block:: xml